Lloyd-James-dev/StudentApplication/README.md

     `update-database`

-   ...this will build the database and fill it with seed data.
+   ...this will build the database and seed it with data.
 8. The Project can now be run in Visual Studio with the shortcut **CTRL/F5**.

 ## Known issues and potential future changes